pingcap/docs/develop/dev-guide-sample-application-aws-lambda.md

    <Tip>If you are running in Windows Subsystem for Linux (WSL), switch to the corresponding Linux distribution.</Tip>

-3. Click **Create Password** to generate a password.
+3. If you have not set a password yet, click **Create password** to generate a random password.

-   <Tip>If you have generated a password before, you can use the original password directly, or click **Reset Password** to generate a new password.</Tip>
+   <Tip>If you have generated a password before, you can use the original password directly, or click **Reset password** to generate a new password.</Tip>

 4. Copy and paste the corresponding connection string to `env.json`.
 The following is an example: